How to construct decay rates for kinetic Fokker--Planck equations?: Main results

 \begin{theorem} Under Assumptions \ref{ass1}, \ref{ass2}, \ref{ass3}, \ref{ass1bis} and~\ref{ass4}, there exists a constant $\lambda>0$ such that all functions $h$ solving \eqref{VOU} satisfy

 Moreover,

 \end{theorem}

-The dependence of the right hand side of~\eqref{eq:bar_lambda} with respect to various key parameters is made precise in Section~\ref{mr:ss5}.This includes the scaling with respect to the dimension~$d$ for separable kinetic energies, and the scaling with respect to the friction~$\xi$ for general kinetic energies.
+The dependence of the right hand side of~\eqref{eq:bar_lambda} with respect to various key parameters is made precise in Section~\ref{mr:ss5}.
+This includes the scaling with respect to the dimension~$d$ for separable kinetic energies, and the scaling with respect to the friction~$\xi$ for general kinetic energies.
+The latter scaling is fulling determined by the last factor on the right hand side of~(2.8) since the constants~$K_\mathrm{avg}$ and~$C^\mathrm{Lions}_\tau$ appear in functional inequalities involving functions of~$t,x$ only.

 Theorem~\ref{thm1new} implies a standard hypocoercivity estimate (see \cite{villani2009hypocoercivity}) for solutions to \eqref{VOU}.
 Note that there is no prefactor~$C$ in the exponential decay estimate of Theorem~\ref{thm1new}.
 Pointwise in time decay estimates can be deduced from Theorem~\ref{thm1new} upon adding such a prefactor (see Section~\ref{subseccor1} for the proof).